gluster/glusterdocs/Administrator Guide/Managing Snapshots.md

 directory entries.
 They represent the state of the directory from which .snaps was entered, at different points in time.

 NOTE: The access to the snapshots are read-only.
+The snapshot needs to be activated for it to be accessible inside .snaps directory.

 Also, the name of the hidden directory (or the access point to the snapshot world) can be changed using the below command.